-It is certain that the Iranian, Khorezmian, Caucasian Alan (Iazige) and Bashkir groups, were Muslim, being consequently called in Old Magyar, bőszőrmény.
-Pressures to Christianize them were carried out since early times, as early as the reigns of Kings Ladislas I (1077-1095) and Coloman (1095-1116), but the result was insignificant because in 1220 these populations were still Muslim.
-One of their members (Khorezmian or Bashkir), being in Aleppo in 1220, where he was improving his knowledge of the Islamic doctrine, points out that his country was within the realm of a Catholic people, called Hunkar (Hungary), that he and his people were Muslims in the service of the Hungarian king, and that they spoke Hungarian.
+It is certain that the Iranian, Khoreznian, Caucasian Alan (Iazige) and Bashkir groups, were Muslim, being called, consequently, in Old Magyar, bösösormény 72.
+Pressures to Christianize them were carried out since early times, as early as the reigns of kings Ladislau I (1077-1095) and Coloman (1095-1116), but the result was insignificant because in 1220 these populations were still Muslim.
+One of their members (Khoreznian or Bashkir 73), being in Aleppo in 1220, where he was improving his knowledge of the Islamic doctrine, points out that his country was within the realm of a Catholic people, called Hunkar (=Hungaria), that he and his people were Muslims in the service of the Hungarian king, and that they spoke Hungarian 74.

-The most numerous non-Catholic Christians in the Hungarian kingdom were, no doubt, the Orthodox Romanians and Slavs (Serbs, Bulgarians, Ruthenians) who lived on extensive territories in the southern and eastern part of the kingdom.
+The most numerous non-Catholic Christians in the Hungarian kingdom were, no doubt, the Orthodox Romanian and Slavs (Serbs, Bulgarians, Ruthenians) who lived on extensive territories in the southern and eastern part of the kingdom.
 The Eastern faith was not persecuted from the beginning in Hungary.
-In Hungary proper alone, in Banat, Crisana and Sătmar, in Croatia or Voivodina, the Romanian author Aloisie Tautu counted for the 11th-14th centuries over 30 Orthodox monasteries, in addition to scores of others recorded in Transylvania in that period.
+In Hungary proper alone, in the Banat, the Crisana and the Sătmar, in Croația or Voivodina, the canon Aloisie Tăutu counted for the 11th-14th centuries over 30 orthodox monasteries 75, in addition to scores of others recorded in Transylvania in that period.
 It is evident that during the first two centuries of its existence, the Hungarian kingdom had admitted, accepted, and even promoted the pluralism of languages and faiths.
-A major change took place after the year 1204 (the 4th Crusade), "the year of one of the greatest fractures in the political and spiritual history of Europe."72 The presence of the "Latins" in Constantinople radicalized the policy of the Papacy towards oriental Christianity.
-The issue of the unification of the two Churches is from now on understood, more and more, as unconditional subordination-not only from a hierarchic and dogmatic point of view, but also with regard to the unification of the ritual-of the Eastern Church to the Western one.
-73 This new policy, which will reach its climax in the 14th century, was to have considerable consequences in the Hungarian kingdom too.
-Thus, the bishopric of Cumania had the role of attracting towards Catholicism the "schismatic" Romanians, who in 1234 obeted their "false" (that is, Orthodox) bishops, as has been seen.
-A synod of Buda of 1279 decreed that the "schismatic" priests should no longer be able to hold "godly office," or build churches or other holy premises, and that the "Christian" people (the Catholics) should no longer be allowed to participate in such divine service and that they should no longer enter such chapels.
-In the same year, Pope Nicholas IV obliged King Ladislas the Cuman (just as king Bela IV had sworn in 1235) to seize the heretics and to drive them out of Hungary.
-In these instances, by "heretics" they chiefly meant "Orthodox."
-After the 4th crusade, "schismatics" are considered "heretics" and their goods are confiscated or plundered.
+A major change took place after the year 1204 (the 4th Crusade), "the year of one of the greatest cesurae in the political and spiritual history of Europe" 76.
+The presence of the "Latins" in Constantinople radicalized the policy of the Papacy towards oriental Christianity.
+The issue of the unification of the two churches is from now on understood, more and more, as unconditional subordination - not only from a hierarchic and dogmatic point of view, but also with regard to the unification of the ritual - of the Eastern church to the Western one 77.
+This new policy, which will reach its climax in the 14th century, was to have considerable consequences in the Hungarian kingdom too.
+Thus, the bishopric of Cumania had the role of attracting towards Catholicism the "Schismatic" Romanians, who, in 1234 complied to their "false" (that is, Orthodox) bishops, as has been seen.
+A synod of Buda of 1279 decreed that the "schismatic" priests no longer be able to hold "godly cult", or build churches or other holy premises of stone or wall, and that the faithful no longer be allowed to participate in such divine service and that they no longer enter such chapels 78.
+In the same year, Pope Nicholaus IV obliges through oath king Ladislau the Cuman (just as king Bela IV had sworn in 1235) to seize the heretics and to drive them out of Hungary79.
+In these instances, by "heretics" it is to be understood mainly "Orthodox".
+After the 4th crusade, "schismatics" are more and more considered "heretics" and their goods are confiscated or plundered80.